dvquy13/recsys-seq-model/README.md

 - Run `chmod +x mlflow/wait-for-it.sh` to wait for MLflow to start before creating objects

 # Train model
 Run `make ml-platform-up` to start ML supporting services like MLFlow and Qdrant.
+You can check the service logs with `make ml-platform-logs`

 Run notebooks in this sequence denoted by the notebook name prefix.
 For example: 000 -> 001 -> 002...